c-sanders/AutoconfMacro-BisonSkeleton/README.md

 11 #
 12 #   This value indicates that the Package configurer wants to use a Bison 13 #   Skeleton file.
-Since the Package configurer hasn't specified an exact Bison 14 #   Skeleton file to use, use the default Bison Skeleton file which has been 15 #   specified by the Package maintainer in the package's configure.ac file.
+Since the Package configurer hasn't specified an exact Bison 14 #   Skeleton file to use, use the default one  which has been 15 #   specified by the Package maintainer in the package's configure.ac file.
 16 #
 17 #   no :
 18 #
 19 #   This value indicates that the Package configurer does not want to use a 20 #   Bison Skeleton file.
-There is a problem with this, and that is that the 21 #   package needs to use a Bison Skeleton file.
+There is a problem with this however, and that is that the 21 #   package needs to use a Bison Skeleton file.
 As a result, this macro will 22 #   exit with a failure, informing the Package configurer of the problem.
 23 #